biodati/studio_help/docs/sections/knowledge/temporary_nanopub_network.md

 2. The draft networks are automatically deleted after 4 hours.

-3. They are not listed in the Network search results.
+3. They are not listed in the Network Search results.

-4. Temporary Networks have a **limit of 1000 Assertions**
+4. Temporary Networks have a **limit of 1000 assertions**

-To narrow down the Nanopubs that you will use for your draft network:
+To narrow down the nanopubs that you will use for your draft network:

-1. Start a Nanopub search
+1. Start a nanopub search (Search Knowledge).

-2. Filter it (search or facet filters to < 1000 Assertions).
+2. Filter it (search or facet filters) to < 1000 Assertions).

 3. Click "TempNetwork".